continuedev/continue/README.md

 # Understanding the codebase

-- [Continue Server README](./continuedev): learn about the core of Continue, which can be downloaded as a [PyPI package](https://pypi.org/project/continuedev/)
+- [Continue Server README](./continuedev/README.md): learn about the core of Continue, which can be downloaded as a [PyPI package](https://pypi.org/project/continuedev/)
-- [VS Code Extension README](./extension/src): learn about the capabilities of our extension—the first implementation of Continue's IDE Protocol—which makes it possible to use use Continue in VS Code and GitHub Codespaces
+- [VS Code Extension README](./extension/README.md): learn about the capabilities of our extension—the first implementation of Continue's IDE Protocol—which makes it possible to use use Continue in VS Code and GitHub Codespaces
 - [Continue GUI README](./extension/react-app/): learn about the React app that lets users interact with the server and is placed adjacent to the text editor in any suppported IDE
 - [Schema README](./schema): learn about the JSON Schema types generated from Pydantic models, which we use across the `continuedev/` and `extension/` directories
 - [Continue Docs README](./docs): learn how our [docs](https://continue.dev/docs) are written and built
-- Add steps for development README mention here
+- [How to debug the VS Code Extension README](./extension/src/README.md): learn how to set up the VS Code extension, so you can debug it

 # License